mingzheruan/Notebook/Algorithm/Experience.md

    1. duplicate?
 It could be
    2.  matrix is ascending order or descending order?       ascending order
    3. Data Structure?  only integer
 2. Assumption
    1. size? in memory?
    2. signature? input? int target? output?
    3. corner case?
    4. algorithm?
 Binary search
    5. Time?
+3. Result(code)
+4. Test

 1. explain high-level idea by one sentence
 2. explain every important data structure and physical significance of variable
 3. explain the algorithm in mid-level, for example, initialization, how to do in each step, terminal condition, and base case + recursive rule
 4. time complexity and space complexity

+1. Document your assumptions
+2. Explain your approach and how you intend to slove the problem
+3. Provide code comments where applicable
+4. Explain